microsoft/AISkillsForWindows/doc/Microsoft.AI.Skills.SkillInterface.md

 ### SkillExecutionDeviceDXCore <a name="SkillExecutionDeviceDXCore"></a>
 ``implements`` [ISkillExecutionDeviceDX](#ISkillExecutionDeviceDX)

-Provides a DirectX execution device based on [DXCore][DXCore] API set and its information useful to infer if a skill could be run with it appropriately in the consumer's context.
+Provides a [DXCore][DXCore] execution device and its information useful useful to infer if a skill could be run with it appropriately in the consumer's context.
 Also acts as a static factory for itself.

 #### Properties